denismm/mystical_ps/README.md

 I wanted to make a programming language that resembled magical circles.
 This is more like a way to write PostScript that looks like a magical circle.

 ## Circles
+The structure of Mystical is based on circles.
+These are circles of text and sigils, with an inner and outer border.
+The main circle of a program starts at the rightmost point and flow continues widdershins (counter-clockwise) both to respect postscript's angles and to reflect the assumption that these circles should be written from the outside.

 There are three types of circles in Mystical:
-* executable arrays, written in {} in ps, are represented as circles of text and sigils, with an inner and outer border, and a star of some sort inside.
+* executable arrays, written in {} in ps, are represented with simple circular borders on the inside and outside of the ring, with a star of some sort inside.
+The start/end point is marked by a symbol based on the "work complete" symbol from alchemy.
 * non-executable arrays, written in [] in ps, are the same but without the star.
+The start/end point is marked simply.
 * dictionaries, written in << >> in ps, are polygons with a double outer border and a circular inner border.
+The start/end point is marked the same as the array.

 xarray example array example dict example